lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/04-expansion.rst

 The column heading is the pin number on the expansion header.

-The **GPIO** row is the expected gpio identifier number in the Linux kernel.
+The **GPIO** row is the expected GPIO identifier number in the Linux kernel.

 Each row includes the gpiochipX and pinY in the format of `X Y`.
 You can use these values to directly control the GPIO pins with the